Identifiability and Inference for Generalized Latent Factor Models: Introduction

 There are several challenges in deriving statistical inference theory under practical identifiability conditions.
-The first one arises from the nonlinearity in the generalized factor model.
-Most existing works focus on the statistical properties of linear factor models~\citep{bai2003inferential,bai2012statistical,bing2020adaptive}.
-The analysis under linear models often depends on the continuous response's covariance matrix.
+The first one arises from the nonlinearity in the generalized latent factor model.
+Most existing works focus on the statistical properties of linear factor models~\citep{bai2003inferential,bai2012statistical,bing2020adaptive,Rohe2020VintageFA}.
+Analyses under linear factor models typically rely on the covariance structure of continuous responses, where the linear form allows the noise component to be cleanly separated from the signal.
 In the nonlinear case, however, these techniques are no longer applicable.
-Another challenge lies in handling the various identifiability conditions.
-For nonlinear factor models, most literature~\citep{fan2017sufficient,chen2019joint,Wang2018MaximumLE} focus on the setting where factors and loadings both are orthogonal---a restriction that limit their applicability in real-world scenarios.
-However, despite the wide use of non-orthogonal designs in many applications, establishing sufficient and necessary identifiability conditions remains an open problem, and the related inference results are lacking.
+Another challenge lies in accommodating various practical identifiability conditions and establishing valid statistical inference under each specification.
+Although recent works have investigated nonlinear latent factor models~\citep{chen2019joint,chen2021nonlinear,Wang2018MaximumLE,chen2024note}, they predominantly assume orthogonal latent factors and factor loadings.
+This assumption is often difficult to satisfy in practice, where non-orthogonal designs are far more common.
+Despite their widespread use, establishing sufficient and necessary conditions for identifiability—and the corresponding inference results—remains an open problem.
 Statistical inferences for non-orthogonal cases are significantly more challenging because, different from the orthogonal setting, the joint log-likelihood function under the non-orthogonal identifiability constraints is not strictly concave.
-In particular, even when these identifiability constraints are imposed on the likelihood function, the resulting Hessian matrix of the constrained joint log-likelihood function can still be ill-conditioned, with its smallest eigenvalue converging to zero.
+In particular, even after imposing these constraints, the high-dimensional Hessian matrix of the constrained joint log-likelihood function can be ill-conditioned, with its smallest eigenvalue converging to zero.
 This hinders further derivation of consistency results and requires different theoretical techniques from the existing studies.